shapeoko/Docs/content/helloworld.md

 ##Attach Sharpie

-Using a piece of tape, affix your sharpie to the z-axis spindle carriage assembly.
+Using a piece of tape, affix a pen or marker to the Z-axis spindle carriage assembly.
 (Optionally you can mount the pen in-between two blocks of material which have matching grooves on them --- see the hello world at the top of this page.
 Forum user Claudio used shorter bolts to attach the spindle straps, then used rubber bands to attach the pen to them.
 Other users have used criss-crossed Zip ties.
 The better secured the pen is, the better the plot will look.)

 ##Position Sharpie

-Lower your sharpie so it is about 1 inch above the paper (remember that the previous running of this file left the machine in inch mode --- if accustomed to using metric to jog the machine issue G21 to switch back).
+Lower your pen (or marker) so it is about 1 inch above the paper (Remember to check whether your machine is using Imperial or metric units --- if accustomed to using metric, issue G21; if accustomed to Imperial, issue G20 to switch).

 ##Open Software

-Plug the power in to your machine and open Universal Gcode Sender on your computer.
+Plug the power in to your machine and open Universal G-Code Sender on your computer.
 Once the program has loaded, plug in the USB cord to your computer and you should hear the stepper motors engage.

 ![Open The Software](helloworld/ugs1.png)